cloudops/cookbook_cloudstack/README.md

 cloudstack Cookbook
 ===================

 Install and configure [Apache Cloudstack](http://cloudstack.apache.org) using [Chef](http://www.getchef.com/).
-A wrapper cookbook is prefered in order to Install Apache CloudStack properly, see [cloudstack_wrapper cookbook](https://github.com/cloudops/cookbook_cloudstack_wrapper) as example.
+A wrapper cookbook is prefered in order to Install Apache CloudStack properly, refer to [cloudstack_wrapper cookbook](https://github.com/cloudops/cookbook_cloudstack_wrapper) for example.

 Tested on CentOS 6.5 and Ubuntu 14.04